Earth Notes: On the Zanussi ZWF01483W front-loader washing machine: ReviewUpdated 2021-12-06.

 The previous machine's door lock failed part-way into a wash.

-A far less spectacular failure (seized bearings and smoke!) than its predecessor.
+A far less spectacular failure than its predecessor.
+(That died with seized bearings and smoke!)

 We decided to bite the bullet and go for a replacement, since we had the feeling from other factors (eg hot/burning whiffs) that the machine was on its way out anyway.